fbgoode/GWBall/README.md

 * Responsive
 * Includes sounds
-* Clickable / touchable buttons
+* Mouse/touch controls
-* Keyboard enabled
+* Keyboard controls
 * Functions as the original console with a slight step up in game difficulty
-* Only uses HTML5, CSS3 and vanilla JS
+* Only HTML5, CSS3 and vanilla JS